 Typical symptoms include malaise, pallor, and dyspnea attributable to anemia.
-Vitamin B12 deficiency can result in both central and peripheral nervous system manifestations (eg, paresthesias, loss of proprioception, poor concentration, and depression) as well as anosmia and glossitis.
+Vitamin B12 deficiency can result in both central and peripheral nervous system manifestations (eg, paresthesias, loss of proprioception, poor concentration, and depression) as well as anosmia and atrophic glossitis.
 Gastrointestinal symptoms (eg, abdominal pain, diarrhea, and constipation) may be present.

 If treated, many of these manifestations are reversible.
 However, if undiagnosed and untreated, some neurologic manifestations can be permanent.
 The hallmarks of therapy include vitamin B12 repletion.
 However, this does not reverse the underlying autoimmune gastritis.
 If gastrointestinal symptoms develop, patients should be evaluated for gastric cancers given their increased risk.